Army Research Office: History

 Despite the introduction of ARO in this capacity, the Ordnance Corps retained control over how it allocated its resources for research and development to the private sector through its command of the Office of Ordnance Research.
 In a prelude to the Army reorganization of 1962, however, this institutional leverage was lost when the Army transferred OOR from the jurisdiction of the Chief of Ordnance to the Chief of Research and Development and renamed it the U.S. Army Research Office–Durham (ARO-D) in January 1961.
 In July 1961, ARO became responsible for all external basic research in the Army and its technical services.
 The Durham office in North Carolina managed Army interests in mathematics, chemistry, physics, engineering, and metallurgy, and the Arlington office in Virginia managed Army interests in the life sciences, psychology, the social sciences, and earth science.
 In addition, the Army had established research and development offices outside of the United States during the 1950s to broaden its research base to the international scientific community.
-The U.S. Army R&D Group (Europe) was stationed at Frankfort, Germany, in April 1956, and the U.S. Army Far East Research Office was stationed at Camp Zama, Japan, in March 1959.
+The U.S. Army R&D Group (Europe) was stationed at Frankfurt, Germany, in April 1956, and the U.S. Army Far East Research Office was stationed at Camp Zama, Japan, in March 1959.
 Upon the designation of ARO’s new responsibility, the former was renamed ARO–Frankford and the latter was renamed ARO–Tokyo.

 By 1968, ARO consisted of nine organizational elements: the Physical and Engineering Sciences Division, the Life Sciences Division, the Environment Sciences Division, the Behavioral Sciences Division, the Studies and Analysis Division, the Science and Technical Information Division, the Research Programs Office, the Research Plans Office, and the Operations Research Group.
 In 1973, the Army disestablished the Army Research Office in Arlington (sometimes referred to by the misnomer Army Research Office–Washington, or ARO-W) and redesignated ARO-D as simply the Army Research Office (ARO).
 This change effectively made the Durham office ARO’s official headquarters.
 Furthermore, the Army set into motion the plan to relocate ARO from the campus of Duke University to a newly constructed building in Research Triangle Park, North Carolina.
 ARO formally left the Duke University campus and moved to Research Triangle Park in the spring of 1975.